AScustomWorks/AS/README.md

 V 0.5.5: First relase of this module.

+V 0.6.5: Now it features soft mute, so you can use it both for audio and cv signals without any switching noise.

 ### Kill Gate
 Cut the flow of signals after a set number of clock ticks (TAOS request).

 V 0.5.6: First relase of this module.

+V 0.6.5: Now it features soft mute, so you can use it both for audio and cv signals without any switching noise.

 ### Flow
 Cut the flow of signals with a switch or a cv signal  (TAOS request).

 V 0.6.0: First relase of this module.

+V 0.6.5: Now it features soft mute, so you can use it both for audio and cv signals without any switching noise.

 ### Signal Delay
 Delay the incomming CV signal by set milliseconds, with signal thru and delayed output.
 You can chain several Signal Delay modules together for unlimited length of delays.
 (TAOS request).